 We asked participants to select all racial or ethnic group identities.
 Participants could also write in their racial or ethnic identity.

-About one-quarter of our survey participants selected Latinx/Hispanic, which compares to about 45% of the general population in Los Angeles County.
-This difference may be due in part to differences in how we asked this question, but it also likely reflects an unintended bias in our outreach.
+Only one-quarter of participants said they were Latinx and/or Hispanic, far less than the estimated portion of the general population in Los Angeles County (45%).
+This may be due in part to differences in how we asked this question, but it also likely reflects an under-representation in our research practices.
 This includes that our outreach and survey was conducted in English only.

 SELECT ALL that apply